Kiesza: 2005–2013: Career beginnings

 In 2005, CKUA Folk Routes host Tom Coxworth selected Kiesza to perform for a live audience and to be broadcast live on his radio show.
 Shortly after, she was accepted to Selkirk College in Nelson, British Columbia, where she studied keyboard, voice, and guitar; she graduated in 2009.
 Next, Kiesza won a scholarship to attend Berklee College of Music in Boston, Massachusetts.
 Afterward, she went to New York City in 2010 to advance her music career.
-Although she started as mainly a folk singer, after attending Berklee and then living in New York, she moved to a more "uptempo sound", for which she worked with producer Rami Samir Afuni.
-In 2010, she was selected to play at the Canada Day celebrations at Trafalgar Square in London to 30,000 people.
+Although she started as mainly a folk singer, after attending Berklee and then living in New York, she moved to a more "uptempo sound", on which she worked with producer Rami Samir Afuni.
+In 2010, she was selected to play at the Canada Day celebrations at Trafalgar Square in London, to 30,000 people.

-In 2012, Kiesza released her first single after starting work with Afuni in New York, a "disco-infused pop" song titled "Oops", about a couple that had unprotected sex.
-She labelled her style of music at the time as "SteamPop", described by AjanWrites as "a flaming brew of bold, boisterous pop filled with tongue-in-cheek lyrics".
-In a later 2014 interview, Kiesza said "Oops" was made as a joke.

-In 2013, the singer was featured in the single "Triggerfinger" by Norwegian band Donkeyboy.
-She has also written for other artists, such as Rihanna, Kylie Minogue, and Icona Pop.
+In 2012, Kiesza released her first single after starting work with Afuni in New York, a "disco-infused pop" song titled "Oops".
+She labelled her style of music at the time as "SteamPop", described by ArjanWrites as "a flaming brew of bold, boisterous pop filled with tongue-in-cheek lyrics".
+In a 2014 interview, Kiesza said "Oops" was made as a joke.
+In 2013, the singer was featured in the single "Triggerfinger" by the Norwegian band Donkeyboy.
+She also wrote music for other artists, such as Rihanna, Kylie Minogue, and Icona Pop.